Alfresco/docs-alfresco/process-services/latest/using/workflows.md

 * Review and Approve (pooled review)
 * Review and Approve (single reviewer)

 There are several stages to setting up a Preconfigured Workflows app before you can use it.
-To enable the Preconfigured workflows, please ensure that the `app.review-workflows.enabled` property is set to `true` in the activiti-app properties file.
+To enable the Preconfigured workflows, please ensure that the `app.review-workflows.enabled` property is set to `true` in the activiti-app.properties file.

 To get started: